OSDeploy/GitBook/README.md

 # OS Deploy

 I started OSDeploy.com as a way for me to document several of the things that I do related to deploying Windows for a large Enterprise.
 Hopefully it will help others.
-I'll be working with [Maik Koster](http://maikkoster.com/) on making some improvements in the near future.

 Feel free to download a PDF of OSDeploy at [https://www.gitbook.com/download/pdf/book/segura/osdeploy](https://www.gitbook.com/download/pdf/book/segura/osdeploy)